 If you get married while you’re an active employee or a retiree, your new spouse is eligible for healthcare coverage on the date of your marriage—once you provide the Fund with the required proof or documentation.
-To cover your new Spouse under the Plan, you need to notify the Fund Office of your new marriage within 30 days of the marriage date.
+To cover your new Spouse under the Plan, you need to notify the Fund Office of your new marriage within 30 days of the marriage date by filling out a Dependent Addition Request Form.

-Once newly married, you may also want to update the Beneficiary Information for your Life and AD&D Insurance.
+Once newly married, you may also want to update the Beneficiary Designation Form for your Life and AD&D Insurance.

 If you adopt a child, or have a child placed with you for adoption, that child’s coverage begins on the date he or she is placed with you, as long as you are responsible for health care coverage, and your newly adopted child meets the Plan’s definition of a dependent.
 You’ll need to notify the Fund Office of the adoption and provide the following information: